-- -Department of Health Professions.
+- Virginia Department of Health.

-- -James Madison University.
+- James Madison University.

-- -Department of Mines, Minerals and Energy.
+- Department of Mines, Minerals and Energy.

-- -Longwood University.
+- Radford University.

-- -Old Dominion University.
+- Old Dominion University.

-Internal Audit Oversight and Training Services Unit
+Internal Audit Oversight and Training Services Unit Quality Assurance Reviews

-Quality Assurance Review

-OSIG has scheduled quality assurance reviews for the Department of Motor Vehicles and the University of Virginia as required for compliance with the Institute of Internal Auditors' International Standards for the Professional Practice of Internal Auditing (Standards):
+OSIG has scheduled quality assurance reviews for the Department of Conservation and Recreation; Department of Mines, Minerals and Energy; and the Department of Agriculture and Consumer Services.
+OSIG will monitor quality assurance reviews performed by independent assessors for the Virginia State Police; Department of Taxation; Department of Transportation; Virginia Polytechnic Institute and State University; William & Mary; and James Madison University as required for compliance with the Institute of Internal Auditors' International Standards for the Professional Practice of Internal Auditing.